-A popular practice in environmental and development economics is to use an auxiliary dataset of outcomes and RSVs, e.g., of labeled satellite images.
-We refer to the auxiliary dataset as the observational sample $(S=o)$.
-For these units, we observe baseline covariates $X$, the outcome $Y$, and the remotely sensed variable $R$.
+Motivated by empirical work in environmental and development economics, we leverage an auxiliary sample that we refer to as the observational sample ($S=o$).
+For these units, we observe the covariates $X$, outcome $Y$, and remotely sensed variable $R$.
 We may or may not observe the treatment $D$.
-If we do, we denote it by $D\in\{0,1\}$ and refer to this scenario as having ``complete'' cases.
-If we do not, or if treatment is deterministic in the observational study, we set $D=0$ for all units in the observational study and refer to this latter scenario as having ``incomplete'' cases.\footnote{Incomplete cases in the observational sample may refer to three scenarios.
-First, the treatment status may be missing.
-Second, the treatment status may be present, and all observational units are untreated, hence $D=0$.
-Third, the treatment status may be present, and all observational units are treated.
-Relabeling treatment values gives $1-D=0$.} As we discuss below, incomplete cases will require stronger assumptions.
+If we do observe the treatment and there is variation in the treatment (though it may be confounded), we refer to this scenario as having ``complete'' observational cases.
+If we do not observe the treatment or if the treatment is deterministic in the observational sample, we set $D = 0$ for all units in the observational sample, and we refer to this scenario as having ``incomplete'' observational cases.
+Incomplete observational cases will require stronger assumptions for point identification.

-Table~\ref{table:data} summarizes the setting.
-Each unit is characterized by the random vector $\left( S, X, D, Y(0), Y(1), R \right)$, which we assume to be independent and identically distributed.\footnote{Independence is not used to derive our main identification argument.} For units in the experimental sample ($S = e$), we observe $(X, D, R)$; for units in the observational sample ($S = o$), we observe $(X, D, Y,R)$ in complete cases or $(X,Y,R)$ in incomplete cases.
+Table~\ref{table:data} summarizes the data environment.
+Each unit is characterized by the vector $(S, X, D, Y(0), Y(1), R)$, which we assume to be independent and identically distributed across units.
+For units in the experimental sample ($S = e$), we observe $(X, D, R)$.
+For units in the observational sample ($S = o$), we observe $(X, D, Y, R)$ if there are complete cases or $(X, Y, R)$ if there are incomplete cases.

-\begin{example}[Environmental impacts] Consider a randomized experiment that offers cash payments to households in order to incentivize environmental conservation (i.e., ``payments for ecosystem services'' or PES).
-Access to PES contracts is often randomized at the village level.
-We would like to measure whether access to PES contracts $D$ reduces harmful environmental behaviors $Y$, such as deforestation \citep{jayachandran2017cash} or crop burning \citep{jack2022money}.
-In a separate observational sample, we link satellite images $R$ to direct measurements $Y$ of deforestation or crop burning \cite[e.g.,][]{hansen2013high, walker2022detecting}.
-While it is expensive to hire surveyors to record measurements of tree cover or crop management practices in rural areas, it is inexpensive to collect satellite images.
-We investigate how to combine these data sources and thereby identify the effect of the PES contracts in the experimental sample. $\blacktriangle$ \end{example}